Proserpinus clarkiae (Boisduval, 1852)

 Clark's Day Sphinx Moth

-Proserpinus clarkiae is an attractive small olive-green and yellow day-flying sphinx moth.
-It is a medium-sized moth (FW length 17–18 mm).
-The forewing are relatively short and stubby for a sphinx moth, with a convex outer margin and a sharp anal angle.
+Proserpinus clarkiae is an attractive, small to medium-sized (FW length 17–18 mm), olive-green and yellow, day-flying sphinx moth.
+The forewings are relatively short and stubby for a sphinx moth, with a convex outer margin and a sharp anal angle.
 They are dull to bright olive-green, interrupted by light gray or pale green in the antemedial and subterminal areas.
 The transverse lines separating these areas are smoothly excurved.
 The discal spot is nearly black with a pale halo.
 The hindwing is bright yellow with an even black marginal band and white fringe.
 The entire body is similar green, with light edges on the head, collar, tegulae, and abdominal segments.
 The antenna is club-like.

 This species can be identified definitively by the combination of green forewing and yellow hindwing.
 No other moth shares these features in our area, although similar species of Proserpinus are found elsewhere in North America.